NixOS/nix.dev/source/guides/recipes/nix-recipes.md

 # Nix

-## Forcing Nix to re-check if something exists in the binary cache?
+## Forcing Nix to re-check if something exists in the binary cache

-Nix caches the contents of binary caches so that it doesn't have to query them on every command.
-This includes negative answers (cache doesn't have something).
+Nix stores the contents of binary caches so it doesn't have to query them on every command.
+This includes negative answers (if cache is empty).
-The default timeout for that is 1 hour as of writing.
+The default timeout for negative lookups is 1 hour at the time of writing.

 To wipe all cache-lookup-caches: